Alexandra-Hermann-BSD/ahbsd.lib.Nutrients/README.md

 A library project for nutrients in Core3.1

 ## The reason for YANL (Yet Another Nutrition Library
-Each of the nutrition APPs thaat I used hat pro's and contra's.
+Each of the nutrition APPs that I used had pro's and contra's.
 Most I want is

 1. As much of nutrients, my iPhone can save in HealthKit
 2. A versioning of Foods.
 Because the amount of ingredients change and changing